The Twilight of Consciousness

 Dr. Scott Barry Kaufman and Dr. Jerome L. Singer, Professor Emeritus of Psychology at Yale University, are studying a different twilight of consciousness.
 “Daydreaming is a normal, widespread, human phenomenon that people are aware of consciously and can report reliably on questionnaires.
 Large numbers of people from different walks of society, gender, and ethnicity report considerable daydreaming in their daily lives.”

 Kaufman and Singer have determined there are three types of daydreaming.

 2. Guilty-Dysphoric Daydreaming (obsessive, anguished fantasies)

 3. Poor Attentional Control (the inability to concentrate on ongoing thought or external tasks)

 Further study indicated that

-1. Positive-Constructive daydreaming is related to Openness to Experience, reflecting curiosity, sensitivity, and the exploration of ideas, feelings, and sensations.
+1. Positive-Constructive daydreaming is associated with Openness to Experience, reflecting curiosity, sensitivity, and the exploration of ideas, feelings, and sensations.